couldyy/split_n_sticher/README.md

 ### ToDo:
 - [ ] Fix bug with filenames
 - [ ] Add support for opening all files in directory
+- [ ] Fix max filesize
+- [ ] Add capability if choosing directory to assemble in